Nenotriple/img-txt_viewer/docs/User_Guide.md

 - **Tips:**
   - Ensure that the ONNX models are placed in the `onnx_models` directory.
   - The default model used is `wd-v1-4-vit-tagger-v2`, but you can add additional models to the `onnx_models` folder.
-  - Download additional models from [Hugging Face](https://huggingface.co/SmilingWolf).
+  - Download additional models from https://huggingface.co/SmilingWolf.
   - Place models in subfolders within the `onnx_models` directory.
 The subfolder name will be used as the model name.
   - Each model subfolder should contain a `model.onnx` file and a `selected_tags.csv` file.
   - Restart the program to load new models.